Twenty-two-year-old Keelin Nugent from the Curragh will represent the Lilywhite county in the Miss Ireland contest this weekend.

 “We had pre-judging on Sunday, and I was so nervous.
 It was for the catwalking because I have never done anything like that before.
 But we were really put at ease, I’m feeling less nervous but obviously on the day I’m going to be so nervous.”

 Keelan’s boyfriend Craig is also hoping to crowned Mr. Ireland on Sunday.

-“We practice together and I know if I was doing it by myself I would drive him mental with the stress”, Keelan laughed.
+“We practice together and I know if I was doing it by myself I would drive him mental with the stress”, Keelin laughed.

 “Fitness is literally part of my life.
 With sports science and health you don’t really work with able bodied people, you work a lot with special populations.
 So for the last year or two I’ve been working with people with disabilities, and the elderly.
 So fitness has kind of been ingrained in me.”

 Some 32 girls will battle it out in the Helix this weekend.
-Keelan is very proud to be representing her county.
+Keelin is very proud to be representing her county.